-The Investigator went on to consider the merits of Mr T's complaint and thought the complaint should be upheld.
-In summary they:
+The Investigator went on to consider the merits of Mr B's complaint and thought the complaint should be upheld.
+In summary she:

-- set out the considerations relevant to reaching their view on the complaint, including the Financial Conduct Authority's (FCA's) Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law. - accepted that Options had no responsibility to assess the suitability of any advice Mr T had received or to give him advice.

-- said Options had a responsibility to carry out due diligence on unregulated introducers and should have been aware before it made the decision to start accepting introductions from Caledonian that doing so would carry significant risk of consumer detriment. - noted that the evidence on file was that Mr T had been advised by Caledonian and that was known to Options at the time.
-Had Options clarified that with Mr T at the time they would have been made aware he was receiving advice from Caledonian. - said Caledonian's business model meant there was a risk that advice would be given on transferring from the defined benefit scheme, on the SIPP and its investments. - said there was no evidence to show a proper advice process had been followed and therefore Caledonian's typical client, such as Mr T, was unlikely to have been able to make a fully informed decision about the pension transfer. - said the fact Caledonian was not based in the UK and had no known appropriate qualifications, and the high volume of business and high level of commission, combined with Caledonian's failure to provide accounts, should have caused Options concern. - concluded that Options should have done adequate due diligence at the outset and refused the introductions from Caledonian. - explained that the Financial Services and Markets Act 2000 (FSMA) s.27 provides a further basis on which Mr T is entitled to compensation
+- set out the considerations relevant to reaching her view on the complaint, including the Financial Conduct Authority's (FCA's) Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law. - accepted that Options had no responsibility to assess the suitability of any advice Mr B had received. - said Options had a responsibility to carry out due diligence on unregulated introducers and should have a) done more at the outset of the relationship and b) drawn fair and reasonable conclusions from the information it had and not accepted Mr B's application. - said Caledonian's business model meant there was a risk advice would be given. - said Mr B understood he was receiving advice from Caledonian and had Options sought clarification from him, Options would have been made aware of this.
+Options should have realised Mr B was being advised. - said there was no evidence Caledonian had the required competencies to advise or that a proper advice process had been followed and there was potential for breaches of law and/or regulations. - Caledonian's typical clients were unlikely to have been able to work out for themselves if a pension transfer was in their best interests. - said the fact Caledonian was not based in the UK and had no qualifications, and the high volume of business and high level of commission, combined with Caledonian's failure to provide accounts, should have caused Options concern. - explained that the Financial Services and Markets Act 2000 (FSMA) s.27 applied as Caledonian carried on regulated activities in the UK without authorisation, - said she believed a Court would not conclude that the agreement should be enforced (FSMA s.28) in the circumstances.

-Finally, our Investigator set out how Options should put things right by putting Mr T, as far as possible, into the position he would now be in but for it accepting the business from Caledonian.
-They considered that if Options had acted appropriately, it's more likely than not that Mr T would have remained a member of the AFPS.
-So, they set out how Options should calculate his losses and compensate him.
+Finally, our Investigator set out how Options should put things right by putting Mr B, as far as possible, into the position he would now be in but for it accepting the business from Caledonian.
+She considered that if Options had acted appropriately, it's more likely than not that Mr B would have remained a member of his existing pension arrangements.
+So, she set out how Options should calculate his losses and compensate him.

-Our Investigator also recommended Options pay Mr T £500 for the distress caused by the knowledge that he has suffered a significant loss of pension funds and valuable benefits from his AFPS pension.
+Our Investigator also recommended Options pay Mr B £500 for the distress caused by the knowledge that he has suffered a significant loss of pension funds and valuable benefits from his pension.

-Mr T's representative accepted the Investigator's assessment.
-Options didn't respond.
-As no agreement could be reached, the complaint has been passed to me to decide.
+Neither party responded to the Investigator's assessment.
+As no agreement could be reached, the complaint was passed to me to decide.